jum/caddy-docker-proxy-redis/LOGGING.md

 ```

 The biggest part in the above config is mapping journald priorities to
 stackdriver severities.
-Please not the use of the Google Cloud
+Please note the use of the Google Cloud
 credentials file and the addition of standard instance_id and zone
 resource labels.
 The directory /var/lib/fluent-bit for journald
 synchronization needs to be created once.